rukhjam/fullstackopen/README.md

 )
 ```

-- The component gets the event handler function from the `onClic`k prop, and the text of the button from the `text` prop.
+- The component gets the event handler function from the `onClick` prop, and the text of the button from the `text` prop.
 The above `Button` component can be used as follows:

 ```javascript
 const App = (props) => {